-Research has shown that home-mixed feed and fermented liquid feed generally offer better protection against Salmonella contamination due to the effect of the feed on gastro-intestinal health.
-The risk of Salmonella rises, therefore, when heat-treated feed is used in Salmonella infected herds rather than feed mixed by the producer himself.
+Research has shown that home-mixed feed and fermented liquid feed generally offer better protection against Salmonella contamination due to the effect of the feed on gastrointestinal health.
+When the occurrence of salmonella must be reduced in a herd, it is recommended that the above-mentioned feed is used rather than heat-treated ready-made feed.

-The addition of very small amounts of organic acids in feed and drinking water has also been found to reduce the occurrence of Salmonella in pigs, probably because of the effect on microbial conditions of the intestinal tract of the pig.
+The addition of very small amounts of organic acids (e.g. lactic acid) in feed can also reduce the occurrence of Salmonella in pigs probably because of the effect on microbial conditions in the intestines.